 In addition to Ms. Barfield’s extensive ballet training and experience, she has studied Pilates since 1979 and in recent years completed a 2-year advanced teacher training seminar with her mentor of 20 years, Karen Carlson.
 She is certified in all apparatuses and mat and is currently an instructor here at the Ballet Conservatory of South Texas.
 Ms. Barfield’s portrait by Still Life Photography by Alexander Devora.
 Please read Ms. Barfield’s full Bio.

 Currently a Principal Dancer with Ballet San Antonio, Sarah Pautz, began her training under Mayra Worthen and continued at the Houston Ballet Academy on full scholarship.
 She graduated with distinction in 2005 from the University of Oklahoma with a Bachelor of Fine Arts in Ballet Performance.
 Ms. Pautz has danced with Houston Ballet II, Tulsa Ballet, Bejart Ballet Lausanne and the Ballet de l’Opera National de Bordeaux.
 She has performed soloist and principal roles in Giselle, Don Quixote, the Dying Swan, Flower Festival in Genzano, Joffrey’s Pas des Déesses, Balanchines’ Valse Fantasie, Serenade and Concerto Barocco, Black Swan Pas de Deux, Bluebird Pas de Deux, Diana and Acteon Pas de Deux, Le Corsaire Pas de Deux, Thaïs Pas de Deux, Nutcracker and Coppelia, as well as numerous contemporary roles.
 She has appeared in two festivals in Paris, France and has toured extensively throughout Spain, Italy and France.
-Ms. Pautz is currently in her fourth season with Ballet San Antonio and first season as a Ballet Instructor here at the Ballet Conservatory of South Texas.
+Ms. Pautz is currently in her sixth season with Ballet San Antonio and second season as a Ballet Instructor here at the Ballet Conservatory of South Texas.

 While attending De La Salle College of Saint Benilde, his dance training extended to include folk dance and neo-ethnic dance, and he became a member of the Filipinescas Dance Company, headed by Leonor Orosa-Goquinco and Manolet Garcia.
 Mr. Pescasio received the Award for Outstanding Achievement and Exemplary Performance from President Gloria Macapagal-Arroyo in 2004.